DebJamA/Internship-python-3/README.md

 - Open `Internship-python-3` and click on Branch `Internship-py-3-1`
 - Open `README.md` then click `Uncommitted changes` to view changes to this file
 - Click `Commit` to see staging area
-- Add commit message `updated README.md`
+- Add commit message `updated README.md`, then click `commit`
+ - Select the commit, then click `Push`
-- Check the box `Push changes immediately to clock/Internship-py-3-1`, then click `commit`
+ - Check the box for Branch `Internship-py-3-1` then click `OK`
+ - Enter GitHub password

 ---